inverno-io/inverno-mods/inverno-http-client/README.md

     .block(); // returns "You have been intercepted"
 ```

-Mulitple interceptors can be chained by invoking `intercept()` method mutliple times:
+Multiple interceptors can be chained by invoking `intercept()` method multiple times:

 ```java
 Endpoint<ExchangeContext> endpoint = httpClient